 words, Heinrich Severloh was the reason the American

 was also the reason Dawson took the path that ended

-Dawson was fortunate to land in a spot 5-10
+Dawson's unit was lucky to land in a spot 5-10

 feet beyond the range of Severloh's deadly machine

 gun.
 Although Dawson had been ordered to attack Severloh's position directly,

 that looked like an invitation to suicide.
 Dawson